stanchan/clock-8001/README.md

 The images support raspberry pi 2B / 3B / 3B+ boards.
 They need at least 64Mb SD-cards.
 Write them to the card like any other raspberry pi sd-card image.

+The image tries to get a dhcp address on wired ethernet and also brings up a virtual interface eth0:1 with static ip (default 192.168.10.245 with 255.255.255.0 netmask).

 https://kissa.depili.fi/clock-8001/sdl-clock_v2.1-clockworkadmin.img Is a image with root logins (ssh and local) enabled.
 The root password is `clockworkadmin`.
 Since this image uses a known hard coded password it should be for testing only and considered insecure.

 https://kissa.depili.fi/clock-8001/sdl-clock_v2.1-no_login.img This image has root logins disabled and is secure for production use.